firefly-oss/lib-plugin-manager/README.md

 ### Permission System

-The plugin manager implements a fine-grained permission system that controls what operations plugins can perform:
+The plugin manager implements a fine-grained permission system that controls what operations plugins can perform.
+This is implemented through the `PluginSecurityManager` and `PluginPermission` classes:

 - **File System Access**: Controls which directories plugins can read from or write to
 - **Network Access**: Restricts which hosts and ports plugins can connect to